Duality and the well-posedness of a martingale problem: Introduction

+The main requirement in applying our main result, namely Theorem~\ref{T1}, is to find (the distribution of) $X_t$ satisfying \eqref{eq:a}.
+For this, we provide two general approaches, one based on the Riesz-Markov Theorem in Proposition~\ref{l.480}, which requires \emph{compact} state spaces.
+In various applications, relaxing the assumption of compactness of $E_X$ is the main challenge.
+An approach in this direction is Proposition~\ref{l.480a} which requires $E_Y$ to be a set of functions on some compact set.

-For our main result, Theorem~\ref{T1}, we give several examples.
-Since our motivation came from \cite{Evans1997}, we also deal with resampling systems.
-In Examples \ref{ex:FV} and \ref{ex:FVmut}, we show how our results can be used for the Fleming-Viot process (without recombination and selection).
-In addition, we adapt arguments from \cite{Dynkin1993} and \cite{Beznea2011} in order to show existence in a continuous state branching model; see Example \ref{ex:CSBP}.
-We also give an instance using a Feynman-Kac term, by using the duality of the Feller branching diffusion to a Kingman coalescent; see Example~\ref{ex:Feller}.
+For the construction of a solution of a martingale problem using duality we give several examples.
+Since our motivation came from \cite{Evans1997}, we also discuss here resampling systems with our approach.
+Namely in Examples~\ref{ex:FV}-- \ref{ex:slvf}, we show how our results can be used for the (spatial) Fleming-Viot process (with mutation) and the Cannings model, as well as the spatial $\Lambda$-Fleming-Viot process from \cite{Barton_2013}.
+In addition, we adapt arguments from \cite{Dynkin1993} and \cite{Beznea2011} in order to show existence in a continuous state branching model; see Example~\ref{ex:CSBP}.
+We also give an example how to use a Feynman-Kac term, by using the duality of the Feller branching diffusion to a Kingman coalescent; see Example~\ref{ex:Feller}.

-We note, however, that our approach comes with the caveat that no limiting procedure is involved.
-Hence, if we are interested in convergence of some approximating processes to $X$, we still need to show first \emph{tightness} of the approximating processes and second that limit points \emph{solve} the $G_X$ martingale problem.
+In future work, we want to systematize the approach to be able to construct \emph{genealogy-valued} processes based on martingale problems as introduced in \cite{GPWmp13,DGP12,GSW} and which could be generalized to genealogy-valued Fleming-Viot models with \emph{recombination} using arguments of the present paper to construct and characterize these new processes.
+Compare here also Section \ref{ss.outcomp} for more details.
+Another possibility is to use the approach to construct \emph{continuum space} dynamics, which was also the original motivation in \cite{EvansFleischmann1996} and this is taken up in work of Etheridge and coathors on $\R^d$ \cite{EtheridgeVeberYu2020} and in \cite{GSW} and subsequently on the continuum space hierarchical group extending \cite{GHKK14}.

+\begin{remark}[Other methods for showing existence] Let us discuss two more options to show existence of solutions of a $(G_X,\mathcal D_X, \mathbb P_0)$ martingale problem without using a tight sequence of approximating processes: the positive maximum principle and the Girsanov transform. \\For the former, consider locally compact $E_X$.
+Here, if (i) $G_X$ satisfies the \emph{positive maximum principle} (i.e.\ if $f\in\mathcal D_X$ and $x_0\in E$ such that $\sup_x f(x) = f(x_0)\geq 0$, then $G_Xf(x_0)\leq 0$) and (ii) is conservative (i.e.\ there is $f_1, f_2,\dots \in\mathcal D_X$ with $f_n \xrightarrow{n\to\infty} 1$ and $Gf_n \xrightarrow{n\to\infty} 0$ boundedly pointwise), existence follows (see e.g.\ \cite[Theorem~4.5.4 and Remark~4.5.5]{EK86}).
+However, we note that the positive maximum principle is very often not straight-forward to verify, for example in systems with infinitely many components.

+The \emph{Cameron-Martin-Girsanov theorem} is another way to show existence of solutions of the $(G_X, \mathcal D_X, \mathbb P_0)$ martingale problem for, given (i) existence of a process $Z$, (ii) a mean-1-martingale $M\geq 0$ and (iii) a proof that $(M\cdot \mathbb P)_\ast Z$ (here $M\cdot \mathbb P$ denotes the probability measure with density $M$ with respect to $\mathbb P$) solves the $(G_X,\mathcal D_X, \mathbb P_0)$ martingale problem.
+However, it might here be necessary to prove existence of the process $Z$ by some other methods, for instance by again using approximation techniques or the positive maximum principle. \end{remark}